 Packets: Sent = 4, Received = 0, Lost = 4 (100% loss)

 We can see that client 1 cannot ping server 1, because they are part of different VLANs now.
-The switch acts as two logical switches with the clients connected to logical switch VLAN10 and the servers connected to logical switch VLAN20 as shown in figure 2.
+The switch acts as two logical switches with the clients connected to logical switch VLAN10 and the servers connected to logical switch VLAN20, as shown in the diagram below.

 - LAN switches forward any BUM frame to all its ports except the port it received the frame on.
 This process is called flooding.

-- VLANs were introduced in order to separate device into different broadcast domains.
+- VLANs were introduced in order to separate devices into different broadcast domains.

 - A general rule of thumb is that a VLAN = Broadcast Domain = Subnet.

-- VLANs are configured and assigned per interface.
+- VLANs are configured and assigned per switchport.

-It the next lesson we are going to talk about how VLANs work across multiple switches.
+In the next lesson, we are going to talk about how VLANs work across multiple switches.